subvisual/blog/pages/posts/2016/04-april/79-a-bridge-between-redux-and-meteor.md

 retina_cover:
 tags:
   - development
+intro: "The purpose of this article is to demonstrate how to use Redux on a Meteor application.
+You may find it is unnecessarily complex for your application, and that is ok, there are [other options][other-data-loading] for you."
 ---

 The purpose of this article is to demonstrate how to use Redux on a Meteor application.
 You may find it is unnecessarily complex for your application, and that is ok, there are [other options][other-data-loading] for you.